LukeHeuser/notes/Java/java_basics.md

 Mostly used in conditional logic.

-##Strings
+## String
-A `String` is an immutable class that contains a sequence of 'characters'.
+A `String` is an `immutable` class (which is treated as an object in java) that contains a sequence/ or array of 'characters'.
 Immutable meaning, a string can't be changed after its been created.
+But (the fun part)!
+The refernce to the object can be changed.
+Every time a modifcaftion is made, a new instance of that string is create and the previous value is copied to the new `String` which the change.

 The, `String Builder` class is mutable.
-Menaing, it can be changed however it does not share the same special features as a string.
+Meaning it can be changed.
+However, it does not share the same special features as a String.
 Such as being able to assign it a string literal or use the '+' operator.

+* To initialize, the `String` must start with a capital 'S'
-* Concantonation is common practice with strings and occures with the '+' operator when assainging a string variable.
+* Concantonation: common practice with strings and occures with the '+' operator when assigning a string variable
 * Unicode can be used in a string, simply use the unicode where you wish to place it and it will populate
+* Can be used like a 9th primitive type, however it is not a data type but a class